govuk-one-login/di-account-management-frontend/README.md

 TODO
 mention that tests are run against desktop and mobile viewports by default.
 Can be tagged with @skipMobile or @skipDesktop to skip the respective device.

-TODO mention that an accessibility scan is performed for each test and results are reported as an annotation with the title `accessibility_violations`.
-Accessibility violations do not cause tests to fail.

 TODO tags:
 @failMobile, @failDesktop, @fixmeMobile, @fixmeDesktop, @skipMobile, @skipDesktop, @skipPreDeploy, @skipPostDeploy, @noJs also link to playwright BDD built in tags - https://vitalets.github.io/playwright-bdd/#/writing-features/special-tags